eperatis/VendingMachine/README.md

 - How to add and use pictures
 - How to controll your application with buttons
 - How to make good if statements
+- How to save data into text file